 Causes of Absolute Poverty

-1. Inadequate Access
+1. Inadequate Access to Necessities

 Inadequate access is particularly prevalent in first and developing world nations.
 Simply put, it is difficult to find food, water, or shelter.
 This disproportionately affects those who live in rural areas.
 They live far away from civilisation, so face greater challenges to satisfy their basic needs.